 After the demolition of the Twin Towers and its adjacent buildings, the whole site had to be rebuilt.
 Among the different constructions, it is worthwhile seeing the One World Trade Center, a brilliant and stunning skyscraper inaugurated in 2014 which has become one of New York’s main symbols.

 The new World Trade Center’s main building includes three different observation decks in which you can contemplate the stunning views of New York City and feel the weight of its historical and emotional past.
+It stands 104 floors high and it is currently open to the public.
+If you wish to visit this landmarks, you must pre-book tickets:

 Paying tribute to the past and trying to fill the future with hope, the National September 11 Memorial (also known as the 9/11 Memorial) is a haven of peace in the heart of the city with 400 white oaks and stunning waterfalls that fill two spaces representing the missing Twin Towers.